phhpro/atomchat/README.md

 ### Delay

 The default post delay and refresh rate are 2 seconds.
-You may want to increase the delay, or possibly even randomise it, if you're expecting nasty bots or users attempting to flood the page; though this may only be relevant when using an endless log.
-Edit `var rate = nnnn` in `chat.js` to change.
 See below: Issues.

 ## Limitations

-If you have Javascript disabled or your device doesn't support it, or if you are using a text-mode browser, you may have to manually refresh the page to execute the selected form action or to view any new posts.
-A common key combination is CTRL-R.
+If Javascript is disabled or not supported, or when using a text-mode browser, the page needs to be manually refreshed to execute a selected action or to view any new posts.

 ## Issues